Problem

 1. Structure Your Directories

-Maintain your stable documentation in the primary docs/ folder and create a dedicated directory for the upcoming release.
+Maintain your stable documentation in the primary docs/ folder.
+Create a dedicated directory for the upcoming release.

 project-root/